 Welcome to the home page for 5C, Mrs Cullen.
-UKS2 teaching assistants include Mrs Agnello, Miss Akhtar, Mrs Cronin and Miss Phipson.
-We have many exciting learning opportunities planned for spring 2018.
+Year 5 teaching assistants include Mrs Agnello, Miss Akhtar and Mrs Cronin.
+We have many exciting learning opportunities planned for autumn 2018.

-In Science, we will explore the process of reproduction and the life cycles of plants, mammals, amphibians, insects and birds.
+In Science, we will learn about the effects of gravity, friction, air and water resistance as well as build models to explore the ways in which pulleys, levers and gears work!
+In autumn 2, we will explore the process of reproduction and the life cycles of plants, mammals, amphibians, insects and birds.
 The children will have the opportunity to take cuttings from plants, creating clones of the parent plant.
 They will learn about different types of mammals and their different life cycles, making life cycle wheels to present their learning.
 Furthermore, the children will find out about Jane Goodall and her work with the now-endangered chimpanzees in Africa.
 They will explore metamorphosis in insects and amphibians, comparing their life cycles.
-Space will be our main focus during spring 2.
-We will be learning about the movement of the earth, and other planets, relative to the sun in the solar system.
-This movement will also include the movement of the moon relative to the earth and how the earth’s rotation explains day and night, and the apparent movement of the sun across the sky.

 Our historical unit of work will focus on one of the most fascinating civilisations in history as we discover who the ancient Greeks were.
 We will learn about when the ancient Greeks lived, how they lived in their separate city states, how their armies lived and fought, the gods they worshipped on Mount Olympia and much, much more.
 Art links will include Greek pottery design and comedy and tragedy masks.
 Through Design and Technology, the children will get lost in the world of ancient Greek labyrinths as they design, make and evaluate their own labyrinths to house the Minotaur.

 In Year 5, P.E./Outdoor Games will be on a Tuesday afternoon.

 Please ensure your child has a full kit in school.